UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 ## Troubleshooting

-### There is no package called ‘doParallel’
+## There is no package called ‘doParallel’

+This is an R error.

-Checking the log files:
+You can find it by checking the log files:

 ```bash
 cat *.out
 ```

-You see, for example:
+When you see, for example, the text below, it is clearly stated that there is no package called `doParallel`.

 ```text
 HPC cluster: tetralith